 What is Eye Strain?

-Most people’s lives are ruled by smart phones, tablets, computers, and smartwatches help you live a more organized life, but they cause an enormous strain on your eyes.
+Smartphones, tablets, computers, and smartwatches help you live a more organized life, but they cause an enormous strain on your eyes.
 These electronic devices help us work, play, exercise, monitor our home, and communicate.
-People of all ages and cultures depend on their “tech toys” with adverse effects on their eyes.
-All that technology use, however, can lead to health issues, such as eye strain.
-This condition is prevalent and is called digital eye strain (DES) or computer vision syndrome and is prevalent worldwide.
-More than half of computer users may suffer from symptoms (x).
+Insidiously, people of all ages and cultures depend on their “tech toys” with adverse effects on their eyes.
+All that technology you use, however, can lead to health issues, such as eye strain.
+This condition is digital eye strain (DES) or computer vision syndrome and is prevalent worldwide.
+More than half of computer users may suffer from its symptoms. (x)

-Eye strain, also known as asthenopia (meaning ‘weak eye condition’) results from the eyes being fatigued or strained.
-The impact of constant computer use on the eyes was discovered over 20 years ago and referred to as ‘computer vision syndrome.”
+Eye strain, also known as asthenopia (meaning “weak eye condition”), results from tired or strained eyes.
+The negative impact of constant computer use on the eyes surfaced over 20 years ago as “computer vision syndrome.”
 It means if you work at a computer all day, you need to compensate for the strain on your eyes. (x)

-People who are at risk of developing and suffering from eye strain would be those who work at a computer most of the day, along with people who spend an excessive amount of time on tablets, smartphones or laptops (x).
+You are at risk of developing and suffering from eye strain because you are at your computer most of the day, along with the fact that you might spend an excessive amount of time on tablets, smartphones or laptops away from work. (x)

 If you have frequent headaches and blurry vision, you may suffer from eye strain.
 Eye strain may begin with headaches and then progress to pain behind the eyes.
 You may notice your vision becomes blurred or a sudden inability to focus your eyes on your work.